 It is quicker and allows you to stay more focused than going onto your phone to set a reminder or add to a list and risk getting distracted by Instagram.
 Then you have the Alexa app on your phone, so whenever you run to the store, you always have that list with you instead of forgetting your written list or what you meant to buy.

 Website blockers can also be helpful.
-There are several website blockers that can help you stay focused and on task.
+Several website blockers can help you stay focused and on task.
 If you need to be on your computer and doing work or even on your phone, different apps can keep you from getting distracted on other websites that would take you away from the task.

 Another helpful tool is a Tile tracker that can help you find things that you’ve lost.
 If you constantly lose your keys or other essential items, you can add a Tile tracker, which will help you locate the item on a map and play a sound to find it quickly.